awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-role-permissions.md

 }
 ```

-The following example shows a policy that allows the IAM role to call the `GetClusterCredentials` action with the option to automatically create a new user and specify groups the user joins at logon\.
+The following example shows a policy that allows the IAM role to call the `GetClusterCredentials` operation with the option to automatically create a new user and specify groups the user joins at logon\.
 The `"Resource": "*" `clause grants the role access to any resource, including clusters, database users, or user groups\.

 ```
-{
   "Version": "2012-10-17",
   "Statement": {
     "Effect": "Allow",